 e.
 Discovery

 The parties shall be allowed to exchange documents and interview witnesses prior to the hearing.
-The provost shall turn over to the Respondent all investigative materials upon which the decision to issue the Statement of Charges was based.
+The provost shall turn over to the Respondent (and the Complainant in matters involving Title IX Sexual Harassment, as defined by EP #15) all investigative materials upon which the decision to issue the Statement of Charges was based.
 The University will also use its best efforts to secure the cooperation of witnesses and make available such documents as are under its possession and control.
 All parties shall diligently share information, documents, and other relevant facts to ensure against unfair surprise at the hearing.

 Formal discovery is time-consuming and costly, and therefore is discouraged.
 The Hearing Committee shall allow formal discovery only upon a showing of necessity and unavailability of information by other means.
 The Hearing Committee shall review the factors outlined in RCW 34.05.446(3) when determining whether to exercise its discretion to allow discovery.
 Formal discovery includes requests for answers to interrogatories, requests for production, the taking of depositions and all other procedures authorized by the Superior Court Civil Rules 26 through 36.

+For hearings related to Title IX Sexual Harassment and jurisdiction, as defined in EP #15 (Policy Prohibiting Discrimination and Harassment): Per EP #15, any evidence must be made available for inspection and review at any hearing.

 The Hearing Committee may issue subpoenas as authorized under RCW 34.05.446, and shall make such reasonable orders as may be proper to allow the all parties a full and fair opportunity to be heard.